epsy/clize/docs/docstring-reference.rst

 Clize displays parameter descriptions in the following order:

-1. Parameters documented (or overriden) in the main function, i.e.  the deepest function that has the name of the outermost object.
+1. Parameters documented (or overridden) in the main function, i.e.  the deepest function that has the name of the outermost object.
 2. Parameters from the other functions, from outermost decorator to innermost decorator.